How the Pregnancy Symptoms Change Throughout the Pregnancy

 Pregnancy Week 29

 In preparation for breastfeeding, yellowish colostrum may begin to leak from the breasts in the coming weeks.
-This fluid serves as a precursor to mature breast milk and helps the baby's body adjust to life outside the womb.
-Blood pressure may also start to rise after 28-32 weeks of pregnancy.
+This fluid serves as a precursor to mature breast milk and helps the baby’s body adjust to life outside the womb.
+Blood pressure may also start to rise after 28–32 weeks of pregnancy, which is why regular antenatal checks are important.

 Pregnancy Week 30

 Pregnancy symptoms such as itchiness, swelling, aching and heartburn may persist into the third trimester, as well as stretch marks.
-Although these red, pink, purple, or dark brown streaks cannot be prevented and are often determined by genetics, they will fade significantly over time.
+Although these red, pink, purple, or dark brown streaks cannot be completely prevented and are often influenced by genetics, they will usually fade significantly over time.

 Pregnancy Week 31